IHE/ITI.SeR/SeR.md

 ## 39 Secure Retrieve (SeR) Profile

-This profile defines a framework able to enforce a centralized Access Control system, conveying between actors involved in an affinity domain the evidence of the reliable decisions already made by an Access Decision Manager.
+This profile defines a framework for a centralized Access Control system, which conveys the evidence of the reliable decisions made by an Access Decision Manager between actors involved in an affinity domain.

 The main objective of this profile is to create a system of trust between the actor that produces access decisions (Authorization Decisions Manager), and actors that enforce access decisions (e.g. XDS Document Repositories).
-This split of responsibilities is needed in many environments where systems that expose clinical data are not able to replicate and repeat access decisions.
+This separation of duties is needed in environments where systems that expose clinical data are not intended to replicate and repeat access decisions.

 This type of approach is useful in many situations: